CammiePone/Planning-Docs/Cammies-Combat-Tweaks.md

 ## Tridents
 - [x] Increased attack reach (from 3 to 5)
 - [x] Riptide works outside of water and rain
-  - [x] Riptide no longer works for Elytras unless in the water or rain
+  - [x] Riptide is half as effective outside of water and rain
 - [x] 25% chance to be found in place of a Treasure Map in a Shipwreck
+- [x] Cap Riptide + Elytra speed to 2.5

 ## Crossbows
 - [x] Crossbows can now have Multishot and Piercing simultaneously